 - Assess the risks of entering into JV agreements;

 - Analyze the new rules to substantive adjustments to the company structure;

 - Interpret SBA joint venture regulations and provide sound legal direction;

-- Providing legal advice about SBA joint venture agreement with 8a companies;
+- Providing legal advice about joint venture contracts with 8a companies;

-- Help with joint venture agreement format for construction;
+- Help with JV agreement format for construction;

 - Litigate JV disputes and allegations of affiliation; and